Rosenverse

 Key Insights

-• Focusing on outcomes rather than methods fosters alignment and reduces resistance.
+• Focusing conversations on intended outcomes rather than specific practices enables better stakeholder alignment and reduces resistance.

 Notable Quotes